 About the Shakers

-The Shakers were a religious sect which flourished for most of the 19th century.
+The Shakers were a religious sect that flourished for most of the 19th century.
 One of the most durable of American Utopian experiments, their movement originated with a small band of English emigrants who arrived in New York in 1774.
 Known derisively as the "Shaking Quakers" for their frenzied dances and trances during religious services, the Believers (as they referred to themselves) preached that the path to salvation lay in hard work, abstention from worldly pleasures, and constant prayer.
 They also practiced celibacy and a cooperative lifestyle, one in which all property was jointly owned.
 When families became part of a Shaker community, husbands parted from wives, and children lived separately from their parents.

-As they began making furniture (first for their own use, and later for sale), Shaker craftsmen principally followed contemporary Federalist styles, like those of Hepplewhite and Sheraton, with their ideals of symmetry, proportion, and balance.
+As they began making furniture (first for their use, and later for sale), Shaker craftsmen principally followed contemporary Federalist styles, like those of Hepplewhite and Sheraton, with their ideals of symmetry, proportion, and balance.
 But they soon simplified these neo-classical lines even further, to an almost ascetic degree.
 Mother Ann Lee, the movement's founder, advocated that a piece be made "plain and simple ... unembellished by any superfluities which add nothing to its goodness or durability."

 Instead of the intricate inlay, elaborate carving or thick veneers present in other American furniture styles, "the quality of workmanship, sound materials and a smooth finish became the classic elements of Shaker design," note Jonathan Fairbanks and Elizabeth Bates in American Furniture: 1620 to the Present.